 • Each skier or snowboarder controls his or her own level of risk.
 Only you can prevent this type of accident from happening.
 Always ski or ride with a partner, and within close sight.
 To minimize your risk, you must know how to travel safely with your partner(s) in these ungroomed deep-snow areas.

 • Always stay in visual contact so that your partner(s) can see you if you fall.
 Visual contact means stopping and watching your partner descend at all times, then proceeding downhill while he or she watches you at all times.
 It does no good if your partner is already waiting for you in the lift line while you are still descending the slope.

 • Stay close enough to either pull or dig out.
-If you have any question about what “close enough” to assist someone in a tree well is, hold your breath while you are reading this.
+If you have any questions about what “close enough” to assist someone in a tree well is, hold your breath while you are reading this.
 The amount of time before your partner needs air may be how much time you have to pull or dig the person out of danger.
 Other factors such as the ability to create an air pocket or the position of the entrapped skier may also affect this critical timeframe.

 • Remember, if you lose visual contact with your partner you could lose your friend.
 It is important to know that most people who have died in deep snow or tree well accidents had been skiing or riding with a partner at the time of their accident.
 Unfortunately, none of these partners was in immediate visual contact, so they were not able to be of help in a timely manner.